How to Use Credit Card Points and Miles

 Screenshot gift card redemptions for credit card points

-Essentially, the credit card issuers give us 1 cent per point, which equals $2000+ worth of merchandise, gift cards, etc. If we book in the Chase Portal, we are guaranteed 1.25 cents per mile, which makes more sense.
+Essentially, the credit card issuers give us 1 cent per point, which equals $2000+ worth of merchandise, gift cards, etc. If we book in Chase Travel ™, we are guaranteed 1.25 cents per mile, which makes more sense.
 If we transfer points to a travel partner, we can do much better on business seats and hotel redemptions, as in my example above.

 Pay Yourself Back

-I think that this can be a good option when someone has a job loss, illness, or other setbacks.
-This could be an option when you travel anyway and need the money but have no plans to travel.
-However for me, I do this hobby for travel options, so it isn’t something I would do.
-With this option, you can redeem your points for a statement credit with different redemption categories.
+This can be a good option when someone has a job loss, illness, or other setbacks.
+It could also be an option when you travel anyway and need the money but have no plans to travel.
+However, I do this hobby for travel options, so it isn’t something I would do.
+This option allows you to redeem your points for a statement credit with different redemption categories.

 Screenshot Chase Pay Yourself Back Option